 The Library of Birmingham provides a showcase for Birmingham's internationally important collections of archives, photography and rare books.
 Facilities include a state-of-the-art gallery space, opening up public access to the collections.
 It is also home to the BFI Mediatheque, providing free access to the National Film Archive.

 Other facilities include a flexible studio theatre, an outdoor amphitheatre and other informal performance spaces and dedicated spaces for children and teenagers.

-The Library is next to and physically connected with Birmingham Repertory Theatre (The REP).
-Other important cultural venues, including The ICC, Symphony Hall, Arena Birmingham (previously known as the NIA), Town Hall and Birmingham Museum & Art Gallery are located very close by.
+The library is next to, and physically connected with, Birmingham Repertory Theatre (The REP).
+Other important cultural venues are located close by, including:

 We received nearly 2 million visits in 2015 and were the most visited tourist attraction outside of London (based on figures from the Association of Leading Visitor Attractions).